• Blog

 Think about the time when they were born.
 Babies do not know what sweets are.
 They crave them when candies and cakes are always around and introduced to them.

-Providing nutritious food would help gut microbiome happy and healthy.
+Providing nutritious food would help the gut microbiome to be happy and healthy.
 Researchers found out that there is a constant interaction between the microbiome, immune system, and brain.
-When microbiome changes, neurotransmitters produced by bacteria start to behave in a harmful way.
+When the microbiome changes, neurotransmitters produced by bacteria start to behave in a harmful way.
 It means that children can feel not real hunger but increased cravings instead of it.
 The satiety feeling changes.
 Children do not think about limits when they eat.
 Processed food is high in calories.
 It means that children can gain weight faster.

 You can protect children against obesity by introducing them to healthy foods.
 Everybody would be happy: children, microbes, and you.

-Authors of the book Dirt Is Well advised changing the microbiome using fecal transplant, severe changes in the diet, or probiotic therapy.
+The authors of the book Dirt Is Well advised changing the microbiome using fecal transplant, severe changes in the diet, or probiotic therapy.

 The dietary approach works best.
 However, to see changes and diet take at least nine months.
 Maybe with children, diets would work better compared with adults.
 You can divert the child’s attention to games or play outside.
 Adults are different.
 They cling to old habits and later complain about why their weight increased more than before the diet.